Nils Kristen Sandtrøen: 2025

 Early into his tenure, Sandtrøen was faced with the revelations of many violations of seasonal workers' rights on farms across the country spanning back ten years; which he as a result, called for change in the laws to better protect seasonal workers, further calling it "a paradox that the most vulnerable part of the Norwegian labour force is also the least protected".
 He and labour minister Tonje Brenna summoned representatives of the sector in for an extraordinary meeting, aiming to reach an agreement on new measures to tackle the issue.

 Sandtrøen presented the government's proposal for a law on food waste in April, which would task grocery shops and kiosks to promote products that are about to expire and also reduce the prices of said products.
 He argued that the law would help the government halv food waste by 2030 if passed.
 The proposal was put forward to parliament in late May and was passed unanimously.

 In mid-May, he presented the government's proposal for the agricultural settlement which was set at a cap of 1.1 billion NOK, which was 300 million more than what the state had originally proposed through negotiations with the farmers' associations.
 At a press conference, Sandtrøen argued that the negotiated settlement would secure agriculture for the future and strengthen national preparedness and self-suffiency.

 Sandtrøen delivered the government's speech on the state of the nation at the opening of the Storting on 11 October.
 The speech details what the government has done in the last year and is traditionally written and given in Norwegian Nynorsk.

+2026

+With negotiations for the 2026 agricultural settlement finalised on 16 May, Sandtrøen announced that the agreement reached by the government, Norwegian Agrarian Association and the Norwegian Farmers and Smallholders Union would follow up the objectives set by the Storting for an increase in income by 2027.
+The government's final offer was an additional 460 billion NOK, which was deemed enough to cover the income differences between farmers and the wage earners.